 Permanent Fund total return versus Benchmark return

-In FY2019, the total Fund outperformed the Passive Index Benchmark by roughly 1 percent, which represents $473.7 million.
-Extending the term to five years over the Passive Index, the value added over the benchmark increased to 2.4 percent or $6.2 billion.
-This growth can be attributed to the APFC staff generating higher returns through active asset allocation and portfolio management.
+In FY2020, the total Fund outperformed the Passive Index Benchmark by .73 percent, which represents $476.6 million.
+Extending the term to five years over the Passive Index, the value-added over the benchmark was 1.19 percent or $3.1 billion.
+This value-added performance is reflective of APFC's commitment to actively manage the portfolio on a global scale.

 The Percent of Market Value (POMV) methodology for Fund withdrawals was established in statute (SB 26, CH16 SLA 18).
 The POMV rules-based structure allows for an annual draw from the Fund of 5.25 percent for FY2019-FY2021 (stepping down to 5 percent in FY2022) based on the average market value of the Fund for the first five of the preceding six fiscal years.

 - This draw is subject to annual appropriation by the Legislature and can be used for any state government service or program, including the dividend program.

 - The total POMV draw appropriated to the general fund for FY2020 was $2.9 billion and was used for government services and the payment of dividends, representing 64 percent of total Unrestricted General Funds.
 The amount available for appropriation from the POMV distribution is calculated at $3.1 billion for FY2021.
 The POMV revenue distribution is a significant contribution within the State's overall fiscal summary; the draw from the ERA represented 26 percent of the total revenue in FY2020.

 - The POMV is designed to create a known and manageable withdrawal structure from the Fund to provide benefits for both current and future generations of Alaskans.